Importance of Slips, Trips and Falls on the Same Level

 - Tragically two people died as a result of slips, trips and falls on the same level in 2015.

-- Every working day five people are hurt in workplace slips, trips and falls
+- Every working day six people are hurt in workplace slips, trips and falls

 - Every working day one person is so badly hurt that they miss over a month from work